We accept PayPal, Visa & Mastercard

 Ripper who terrorized London in the late 19th century.
 Who was Jack

-the Ripper?
-For three months in 1888, death stalked the gloomy
+figure wielding a menacing blade.
+For three months in 1888, death

-alleyways of a London slum.
-Seven women were brutally murdered; the
+London.
+Seven women were brutally murdered; the bodies were horribly

-bodies were horribly mutilated.
-The murderer was never caught or
+mutilated.
+The murderer was never caught or identified, and the play

 said, "the audience is supposed to guess who.
 In Bloody Jack